Guidance & Forms

 Despite that name “Exempt”, research falling in this category needs to be submitted to the IRB for review.
 The Exempt category includes research:

 - Conducted in established educational settings and involves normal educational practices;

-- That only involves tests, surveys, interviews or observation of public behavior;
+- That only involves educational tests, surveys, interviews or observation of public behavior;

 - That only involves the collection or study of existing data, documents or records if these are publically available or recorded in such a way that research participants cannot be identified;

-When submitting a new protocol, please use the current CMU Consent Form Template [DOC] or the Online Consent Template [DOC] as a guide for your document.
+When submitting a new protocol, please use the current CMU Consent Form Template [DOCX] or the Online Consent Template [DOCX] as a guide for your document.
 See this guidance [PDF] for instructions on customizing the template to your study.
-If your study involves fMRI, please use the fMRI Consent Form Template [DOC].
+If your study involves fMRI, please use the fMRI Consent Form Template [DOCX].

 If you are requesting a Waiver of Informed Consent or a Waiver of Documentation of Informed Consent, indicate this in the application and fully complete those sections.

 When a student is the Principal Investigator for a study s/he is responsible for completing the application and indicating student status and identifying the Faculty Advisor for the study.
 For all student-led studies, a Faculty Assurance Form [DOCX] must be completed and submitted.
 This document must be signed and uploaded to SPARCS in the Supporting Documents section.